hollowdoor/jumble/README.md

                         with unmodified code for each script.

     --name, -n          The name of your project.

-    --location, -l      Where to store the json output.

     --server -s         -s, -s=8080, -s=folder:8080
                         Start a static server.